CSU General Secretary Blume: Greens make “Gaga proposals” – Laschet’s face will soon be seen in Bavaria

 Updated:

 The general election is casting its shadow.
-CSU General Secretary Markus Blume in an interview on the current survey results: “I don’t see any boost yet.”
+CSU General Secretary Markus Blume in an interview about the current survey results: “I don’t see any boost yet.”

 Munich – roller coaster weeks in the CSU: Chancellor ambitions, nights of negotiations, in the end a defeat for Markus Söder; In the polls soared up to the absolute majority, now crashing to 36.
 What now?
 The Munich Mercury spoke to CSU General Secretary Markus Blume.
 The Munich (46) has been responsible for the party’s strategy for a good three years.